 Sometimes, you do the right thing and seek out advice from somebody only to find that the advice was incorrect.
 You’re now left to clean up the aftermath of the bad advice.
 In this case, taking benefits early might be your only option.

 Social Security is one of those areas where paying top dollar for expert advice is well worth your time and money.
-It could mean the difference between throwing away 6 figures of income and having it at a time when you need as large of a Social Security paycheck as you can get.
+It could mean the difference between throwing away six figures of income and having it at a time when you need as large of a Social Security paycheck as you can get.

-According to the U.S. Government Accountability office, “The Social Security benefit formula adjusts monthly payments so that someone living to average life expectancy should receive about the same amount of benefits over their lifetime regardless of which age they claim.”
+According to the U.S. Government Accountability Office, “The Social Security benefit formula adjusts monthly payments so that someone living to average life expectancy should receive about the same amount of benefits over their lifetime regardless of which age they claim.”

-If you’re having trouble following, that’s government speak meaning, regardless of when you start taking benefits, the amount you receive should be the same as somebody taking benefits later.
+If you’re having trouble following, that’s government-speak meaning, regardless of when you start taking benefits, the amount you receive should be the same as somebody taking benefits later.
 Your check is only smaller because your benefits are being spread out over more years.